Protecting yourself from being used by credit card thieves boils down to two steps:

 - Protect yourself by setting a minimum contribution amount of $10 (or better yet $20 if that makes sense for your campaign)

-- During events when you have a public computer or pad available for people to make donations, temporarily disable the restriction of 4 contributions per hour per IP address (see below for how to do it)
+- During events when you have a public computer or pad available for people to make donations, temporarily disable the fraud restrictions (see below for how to do it)

 As with many computer related issues, we have to balance two competing interests: